 Crime and Punishment – If the offence can be tried only in the Magistrates Court, the prosecutor usually the Crown Prosecution Service – must inform the Magistrates and ask for a summons to be issued within six months of the offence being committed.

 Crime and Punishment – If the Magistrates aren’t informed within six months, you usually can’t be prosecuted, but as with every rule, there are exceptions, particularly in the case of motoring offences.

 If an offence can be tried in either the Magistrates Court or the Crown Court, you may be charged with an offence you committed years ago.

-Private individuals can also bring prosecutions in the criminal courts.
+Crime and Punishment – Private individuals can also bring prosecutions in criminal courts.
 For example, some shop owners prosecute shoplifting offences cases themselves rather than resorting to the Crown Prosecution Service.

 If you are thinking of prosecuting someone for a criminal offence, take legal advice.
 You may end up paying all the legal costs and facing a claim for compensation if the case goes against you.
 If you’re found guilty, the court sentences you.

 Crime and Punishment – Penalties range from suspended sentences and community service orders (where you do community work for a prescribed number of hours) to large fines and periods in prison or both.
 Maximum sentences also exist for each offence, and a solicitor can tell you what sentence you may be facing.